Arekkusu17/Seasons-Countdown/README.md

 At first I didnt know if i was going to use CheckBox or a dropdown menu.
 But I am really happy with the result to Date.

 ![](./images/Preview%2004-25-22.png)

+## Link of Deployment

+You can see the project here: (https://super-kringle-3141a3.netlify.app)